-Although not as popular as brands like NordicTrack and ProForm, the company does give you some nice features and capabilities in their new line-up.
+Although not as popular as brands like NordicTrack, Sole and ProForm, the company does give you some nice features and capabilities in their new line-up.

-Xterra introduced a brand new lineup for the latest model year, hoping to compete directly with some of the lower priced models from NordicTrack, ProForm and Horizon.
+Xterra introduced a brand new lineup for the latest model year, hoping to compete directly with similarly priced models from NordicTrack, ProForm and Horizon.

 There are a number of different models to choose from, all with solid cushioning, heavy duty steel frame and easy folding capability, among other interesting features.